Societé Minière de Bakwanga: Mobutu era (1965–1997)

+Congo Wars (1998–2003)

+During the First Congo War in March 1997, the ascendant Alliance of Democratic Forces for the Liberation of Congo ended the arrangement under which De Beers had a monopoly on marketing all the production from MIBA, allowing other buyers to purchase some of MIBA's production at monthly auctions.

-An 800 square kilometer diamond mining area just south of Mbuji-Mayi was transferred from MIBA to the joint venture Sengamines.
+In February 2000, the Tshibwe cluster, an 800 square kilometer diamond mining area just south of Mbuji-Mayi in the which contained MIBA's best kimberlite deposits was transferred from MIBA to the joint venture Sengamines.
 After a failed bid to float the Oryx company on the Alternative Investment Market by selling to Petra Diamonds in June 2000, Sengamines claimed it had sold off equity in the company, 49% to the Cayman Islands-based Oryx Natural Resources, controlled by Omani businessman Thamer Bin Said Ahmed Al-Shanfari, 35% for COMEX Congo, and 16% for MIBA.
 However, no buyout actually occurred, and the ultimate beneficiary of Oryx's stake was the Zimbabwe Defence Forces, through its subsidiary Operation Sovereign Legitimacy (OSLEG).
 Rather than a commercial sale, the transfer was a means for Laurent Kabila to help finance Zimbabwe's military interventions in the DRC.
-MIBA took back control of the Sengamines area in August of 2005.
+MIBA took back control of the Sengamines area in August 2005.

-In 2003, Emaxon Finance International, a company owned by Dan Gertler, provided MIBA $15 million in financing in exchange for 88% of MIBA's diamond production.
-This deal was criticized by a 2005 Congolese parliamentary commission headed by Christophe Lutundula who recommended the contract be renegotiated.
+In 2000, MIBA hired a British-South African security consultant, Nigel Morgan, to work in security for the company.
+Morgan claimed to find irregularities in the company, including that at least five MIBA officials were engaging in stealing high value stones, and appealed to president Kabila to intervene.
+Morgan then left the country after receiving death threats.

+In July 2000, the DRC government announced a ban on diamond exports, granting International Diamond Industries-Congo (IDI), a firm owned by Dan Gertler, an exclusive 18 month monopoly on exports from the country.
+However, following the assassination of Laurent Kabila, the deal was revoked in April 2001.

+MIBA chief executive officer Jean-Charles Okoto was among those named in an October 2002 report from the United Nations Security Council report describing pillaging of the DRC's resources.
+Also in October 2002, Amnesty International reported that dozens of people were being shot every year on the MIBA concession.
+In response to the UN report, DRC president Joseph Kabila suspended Okoto.